Pettersson-dev/Pettersson-dev.github.io/_pages/about.md

 ---
 # About the site

-This website contains my own thoughts, reflection and work.
-Opinions and choices are my own.
+This website contains my thoughts, reflections, and work.
+The opinions expressed here are my own.

 # About me

 I help organizations transform strategy into execution through architecture.

-Over the years I have worked across enterprise, domain, and solution architecture, helping organizations navigate complex transformations and build the capabilities needed for long-term success.
+Over the years, I have worked across enterprise, domain, and solution architecture, helping organizations navigate complex transformations and build the capabilities needed for long-term success.

 I believe architecture is fundamentally about enabling people and teams.
 Clear direction, strong principles, and empowered teams create the conditions for autonomy, mastery, and purpose.
 When combined with modern platforms and operating models, they enable organizations to learn faster, adapt faster, and deliver value continuously.

-This site is where I share thoughts, reflections, and practical experiences from working with enterprise architecture, digital transformation, capabilities, operating models, and technology.
+This site is where I share thoughts, reflections, and practical experiences from enterprise architecture, digital transformation, capability-based planning, operating models, and technology.